Forward-Operators/prr/README.md

 Teach me how to bark like a Chihuahua!
 ```

 Now all you need to do is run the prompt without specifying any model in order to run all of the defined services.
+We're not using `--abbrev` anymore, so we'll see the full prompts and responses.

 ```sh
 $ prr run --log ./chihuahua.yaml